Facts about the magi in the Bible that will intrigue you to learn more about the Christmas story in the scripture.

 Fact 2 – The Magi were like the Prophet Daniel

-The earliest Greek translation found in scripture for magi is found in Daniel 2:2, 10 where they translated the Hebrew term astrologer into magi (Greek).
+The earliest Greek translation found in scripture for magi is found in Daniel 2:2, 10, where they translated the Hebrew term astrologer into magi (Greek).
 Daniel the prophet was considered to be a chief astrologer or chief Magi.
+It’s interesting to note that even the Chaldeans were classified as astrologers as well.

 This makes sense that they understood the meaning of the star.

-Also, the word magi is also connected to the word priest in the Persian language.
+Also, the word magi is connected to the word priest in the Persian language.

 Fact 3 – The Magi Were Most Likely Believers in Yahweh and the Coming Messiah